 Backend development is a huge initiative that require specialist skills such as data modeling, algorithm research and development, performance tuning and much more.
-But one of the most difficult challenges with regards to a backend development activity is the pain of identifying a programming language that can be used to build the backend service for a consumer facing or enterprise mobile or web app.
+But one of the most difficult challenges with regards to a backend development activity is the pain of identifying other programming languages that can be used to build the backend service for a consumer facing or enterprise mobile or web app.

 While there are several technologies available today to help build the most efficient backend for enterprise and consumer-facing apps, the two prominent ones that most developers seek to build backend applications are PHP and Python.

 Both are open source and have extensive adoption rates amongst some of the world’s largest technology companies like Google, Facebook, Amazon, etc. to name a few.
-Some of the world’s most powerful websites and applications are powered by either of these technologies and frameworks built exclusively for these technologies.
+Some of the world’s most powerful web application development are powered by either of these technologies and web frameworks built exclusively for these technologies.

 So now comes the obvious question: